MicrosoftDocs/learn/learn-pr/azure/csharp-readable-code/includes/3-exercise-comment-code.md

 > [!NOTE]
 > Code comments cannot be trusted.
 Often, developers update their code but forget to update the code comments.
 It's best to use comments for higher-level ideas and not to add comments about how an individual line of code works.

-### Step 1 - Make sure you have code from the previous exercise in the code window.
+### Step 1 - Make sure you have code from the previous exercise in the code window

 You should be able to see code that was typed in at the end of the previous exercise.
 For reference, this is the last code example that you ran: